roninkelt/rpgx_cgd/_posts/2014-01-04-installing-jekyll-for-windows.md

 ##Step 7: install and set up sourcetree

-1. Download and install sourcetree from http://www.sourcetreeapp.com/
+1. Download and install [sourcetree](http://www.sourcetreeapp.com/).
+Sourcetree is an application that allows you to use git without the command line (for the most part.)

 2. Set up sourcetree using the wizard File > Setup Wizard...